FarronF/limerick-council-meetings/meetings/2020/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 20th July 2020.md

 The success of these Culture and Place Making measures is monitored by the numbers of people

 attending the various events and the level of interest from local artists in the public call.
+We will
+---
-We will--- 6
+6

 also monitor the level of coverage in the local media channels.